 Hi there!
 I am a human-computer interaction (HCI) researcher specializing in usable privacy and security.
-As privacy and security technologies advance, they often prioritize automation.
-This leaves users passively accepting protection measures they neither fully understand nor can verify.
-I believe that user autonomy should be fundamental to privacy and security management in today’s complex cyberspace, with technology as a supporting tool.
-My research advances user autonomy principles through three core pillars: 1) designing evidence-based digital safety educational games, 2) developing human-centered defenses against AI-enabled threats, and 3) enabling informed decisions with appropriate AI support.
+As privacy and security technologies become more advanced, users often passively accept protective measures without fully understanding or verifying them.
+I believe user autonomy is essential for managing privacy and security in todayโs complex cyberspace, with technology serving primarily as a supportive tool.
+My research advances this principle by designing evidence-based interactive interventions, such as educational video games, explanatory visualizations, and AI assistants.
+These digital tools empower users to better protect themselves and make informed decisions about managing their personal information.
 My research has been published in leading venues including ACM CHI, IEEE S&P, and Information Sciences.

 I am a postdoc in the Computer Science Department at Virginia Tech, working with Prof. Yaxing Yao.
 I am fortunate to have worked as a postdoc at HKUST VIS Lab, following my Ph.D. in computer science from Cornell University (2021).
 Before that, I recieved my joint first-class honours bachelor degrees in computer science from University of Strathclyde, Glasgow, U.K. and BUCT, Beijing, China.